Endor Labs MCP server

 After you set up the MCP server, you can choose to disable the tools that you do not want to use.

 Before running the Endor Labs MCP server, ensure that you install the latest version of endorctl and authenticate to Endor Labs.
+The authenticated user must have at least Code Scanner and Read-Only permissions.

 If you wish to run SAST scans, ensure that you install Semgrep in your local system.
 See Download and install Semgrep to learn how you can download and install the specific version of Semgrep that is compatible with Endor Labs.